IlanKog99/Task-Manager---A-Simple-To-Do-App/README.md

 ### Bug Fixes & Improvements:

-- Fixed file path issues for JSON persistence when running as an EXE.
+- Fixed issues with saving/loading JSON when running as an EXE.
-- Improved task sorting logic based on color and priority.
+- Tweaked task sorting for better organization.
-- Streamlined user interface for a smoother experience.
+- Smoothed out UI interactions for a better experience.
-- Enhanced error handling for task input validation.
+- Improved error handling when adding tasks.

 ### Known Issues:

-- Slight startup delay in Onefile mode as the EXE unpacks resources.
+- The EXE takes a second to load due to Onefile mode unpacking.
-- Further enhancements and refinements planned for future updates.
+- More refinements are planned in upcoming updates.

 ## Feedback & Issues

-If you encounter any issues or have feature requests, please open an issue in the repository.
+Found a bug?
+Got a feature idea?
+Open an issue in the repository!